A Reversible Dynamic Movement Primitive formulation: Proposed DMP Properties

 Demonstrating a desired trajectory using kinesthetic guidance can prove to be quite cumbersome, as one has to pay attention to guide the robot accurately along the desired path, while at the same time imposing the desired speed of execution (velocity profile).
-This places a lot of cognitive load to the demonstrator and can deteriorate the quality of the demonstration.
+This places a lot of cognitive load to the user and can deteriorate the quality of the demonstration.
 Moreover, there are tasks where accuracy in the demonstrated path is of great essence.
-As opposed to the classical formulation the proposed reversible DMP allows the following two phase leaning framework to facilitate the human demonstration:

-\textit{Phase 1 - path teaching}: The demonstrator drives the gravity compensated robot along the desired path as slowly as required, so as to not compromise accuracy.
-The novel DMP is then trained using the recorded demonstrated data.

-\textit{Phase 2 - velocity profile teaching}: The robot is under position control, following the output produced by the novel DMP formulation given by \eqref{eq:GMP_imp_form}, driven by the following modified canonical system:
+A two phase learning approach was initially presented in \cite{Nemec_FrenetSeret_2017}, which uses the original DMP and learns the velocity profile and stiffness in the second phase.
+With the proposed DMP, velocity profile teaching can also be utilized in a second phase and is easily realized, with a slight modification of the canonical system.
+In particular, after the careful demonstration of the path (phase 1), in phase 2 the robot is under position control, following the output produced by \eqref{eq:GMP_imp_form} which generates the path demonstrated during phase 1, but with different speed according to the following modified canonical system: